adithyasnair2/capstone/README.md

 ## Project Overview

 For the final capstone (final_model_1.0) implementation, I have stuck to the AI-based model as my main extraction pipeline.
-The earlier version, which relied purely on regex and keyword matching, was limited in accuracy and could only detect a few pre-defined geological terms.
+The earlier version (model_2_llm+_extraction (1).ipynb), which relied purely on regex, keyword matching and llm, was limited in accuracy and could only detect a few pre-defined geological terms.
 It also struggled with variations in sentence structure and contextual references.
 Hence, this final model focuses on page-aware, schema-guided extraction using a lightweight GPT-4o-mini agent, ensuring higher contextual precision and structured output across all geology-related entities.

 ## Model Workflow Summary